-- 3.2.1 user confidence framework: A framework created for the purpose of proposing a definition for confidence in the metaverse to promote a shared understanding; introducing the concept of an 'implied contract of confidence' to guide governance; and suggesting a set of 'confidence dimensions' to inform principles for user confidence. - 3.2.2 user confidence in the metaverse: A user's state of certainty and belief in the reliability of a metaverse platform or environment. - 3.2.3 user implied contract of confidence: An agreement between a user and a platform provider implicit in the user's willingness to co-create with and entrust resulting assets to the platform.
-This is especially noteworthy when assets, including user 'avatars', can represent individuals' personhood.
+- 3.2.1 User Confidence Framework: A framework created for the purpose of 1) Proposing a definition for confidence in the metaverse to promote a shared understanding.
+2) Introducing the concept of an 'implied contract of confidence' to guide governance.
+3) Suggesting a set of 'Confidence Dimensions' to inform principles for user confidence. - 3.2.2 User confidence in the metaverse: A user's state of certainty and belief in the reliability of a metaverse platform or environment. - 3.2.3 User implied contract of confidence: An agreement between the user and the platform provider implicit in the user's willingness to co-create with and entrust resulting assets to the platform.
+This is especially noteworthy when assets, including user 'avatars', can represent the individuals' personhood.